symfony/symfony-docs/components/console/helpers/table.rst

     You can also register a style globally::

-        // register the style under the colorful name Table::setStyleDefinition('colorful', $style);
+        // registers the style under the colorful name Table::setStyleDefinition('colorful', $tableStyle);

-        // use it for a table
+        // applies the custom style for the given table
         $table->setStyle('colorful');

     This method can also be used to override a built-in style.